rhysco8/battle/README.md

 So we can play a personalised game of Battle,
 We want to Start a fight by entering our Names and seeing them
 ```
+12/06/19 - created this page using a form on root index, which posts the names as params to /names

 ### Version 2 - Player profile build